-The Global Commission carries out this role in particular through the publication every year of a comprehensive, detailed, evidence-based policy report including the commission’s opinions, as well as other targeted reports, opinion pieces, and interviews with government officials and intergovernmental organizations, in collaboration with civil society leaders.
+The Global Commission carries out this role in particular through the yearly publication of a comprehensive, detailed, evidence-based policy report including the commission’s positions, as well as other targeted reports, opinion pieces, and interviews with government officials and intergovernmental organizations, in collaboration with civil society leaders.

 Since its inception, the Global Commission has produced six major reports and three documentary films with visibility in thousands of news outlets around the world.
-These reports have addressed issues ranging from the failure of the war on drugs, the effect of criminalization on public health and pathways to drug regulation.
+These reports address issues ranging from the failure of the war on drugs, the effect of criminalization on public health, and pathways to drug regulation.

-The first yearly report by the Global Commission, published in 2011, made news stories around the world when it diagnosed the current drug control system as having failed.
+The first yearly report by the Global Commission, published in 2011, made headline news around the world when it diagnosed the current drug control system as having failed.
 The Commissioners came out in support of decriminalization, and it was the first time that such high-level political figures, intellectuals and business leaders had positioned themselves in favor of comprehensive drug policy reform.
-Hundreds of news stories were written about the founding of the Global Commission and its innovative policy recommendations.
+Hundreds of articles were written about the founding of the Global Commission and its innovative policy recommendations.

-The Global Commission continued breaking the taboo when in 2014, it released a ground-breaking report that highlighted five pathways to drug policies that work, including: putting the health and community safety first, ensuring equitable access to controlled medicines, ending the criminalization of people who use or possess drugs, promoting alternatives to incarceration for low-level participants in illicit drug markets, including cultivators and encouraging diverse experiments in legally regulated markets, beginning with, but not limited to cannabis, coca leaf and certain other psychoactive substances.
+The Global Commission continued breaking the taboo when in 2014, it released a ground-breaking report that highlighted five pathways to drug policies that work, including: putting the health and community safety first; ensuring equitable access to controlled medicines, ending the criminalization of people who use or possess drugs; promoting alternatives to incarceration for low-level actors in illicit drug markets, including cultivators; and encouraging diverse experiments in legally regulated markets, beginning with, but not limited to cannabis, coca leaf and certain other psychoactive substances.

-The yearly report published in 2016 examined in further depth the third proposed pathway, full decriminalization, explaining why ending all criminal and civil penalties for drug consumption and possession for personal use is an essential step in drug policy reform towards regulation.
+The yearly report published in 2016 examined in further detail the third proposed pathway concerning full decriminalization, understood as ending all criminal and civil penalties for drug consumption and possession for personal us, and why it is an essential step towards regulation in drug policy reform.

 The Global Commission also inspired the creation of regional groups, such as the West Africa Commission on Drugs (convened by Global Commission member and former UN Secretary General, Kofi Annan).
 Not Just in Transit, published by the West Africa Commission on Drugs in June 2014, highlighted the ways in which drug trafficking, consumption and production was undermining institutions, threatening public health and harming development efforts.